EndemicMedia/claudecoder/README.md

 ## ❤️ Support

-If you find ClaudeCoder valuable, please consider supporting the project:
+If you find ClaudeCoderAction valuable, please consider supporting the project:

 <p align="center">
   <a href="https://github.com/sponsors/EndemicMedia"><img src="https://img.shields.io/badge/Sponsor-Support%20Our%20Work-ff69b4?style=for-the-badge&logo=githubsponsors" alt="Sponsor via GitHub Sponsors" width="250" /></a>
 </p>

-Your support helps us maintain and improve ClaudeCoder.
+Your support helps us maintain and improve ClaudeCoderAction.
 Every contribution makes a difference!

 ## 💬 Community

-If you encounter any problems or have any questions about ClaudeCoder, please open an issue in this repository.
+If you encounter any problems or have any questions about ClaudeCoderAction, please open an issue in this repository.
 We're here to help!

 ## 🔗 Related Projects